Ohio Parents Arrested After 8-Year-Old Son Allegedly Suffers Heroin Overdose

 “Move!
 Move!”

 When the Ohio 8-year-old arrived at the hospital, it was determined that he had been the victim of a heroin overdose.
 Disturbingly, over the course of evaluating the child, medical personnel discovered drugs hidden on the boy’s person.
-According to investigators and Cleveland.com, the 8-year-old heroin overdose victim was found to have both a bag of heroin and unnamed prescription drugs in his sock.
+According to investigators and Cleveland, the 8-year-old heroin overdose victim was found to have both a bag of heroin and unnamed prescription drugs in his sock.

 @khanknee @Bossip just imagine this was a black mother and father.
 It would been on CNN and MSNBC Day in and day out.